marian42/mesh_to_sdf/README.md

 In `sample_sdf_near_surface`, you can add a volume check (`min_size`).
 If these checks fail, a `BadMeshException` is thrown.

-This repository can process about 60% of the meshes in the [ShapeNet](https://www.shapenet.org/) dataset.
+This method can process about 60% of the meshes in the [ShapeNet](https://www.shapenet.org/) dataset.

 # Documentation